New Sky At Night presenter Dr Maggie Aderin-Pocock 'confused with tea lady'

 "I wanted to go and visit them.

-"My problem with education was that I had dyslexia so I found reading and writing quite difficult."'Saved' by science
+"My problem with education was that I had dyslexia so I found reading and writing quite difficult."

 But rather than hindering her, the frequent school moves eventually proved beneficial as she "outran" her file.

 "My new school didn't have it and so they asked me what stream I should be in.
 I told them the top one," she said.